BloomTech-Labs/mydish-be/README.md

 - **npm run server** to start the local server
 - **npm run test** to start server using testing environment

-### Backend framework goes here
+## Backend Framework

  NodeJs/Express/knex

--    at the beginning of the project about hald the devs knew Node/express and half knew Java/spring.
-Team concensus was that Node would be easier to learn for the Java folk
+-    At the beginning of the project about half the devs knew Node/express and half knew Java/spring.
+Team consensus was that Node would be easier to learn for the Java folks.
 -    Sticking to a Javascript language framework on the front end and back end would make transitioning between front and back end teams easier when roles would need to change.

 # Endpoints